Okarine/folder-storage/READMe.md

 ### Changing the working repository

-To use your test repository, you need to place it in the path `FolderStorage/public/data/`.
+To use your test repository, you need to place your folder in the root folder of the project.
 Also make changes to the file `src/server.js`.
-In line 7, change the directory name to your own.
+In line 7, change the repository name to your own.

-`const baseDir = path.join(__dirname, '../public/data/your_dir');`
+`const baseDir = path.join(__dirname, '../your_rep');`

 ### Launching the application